harrisonlab/fusarium/minion_assemblies/stocks_assembly.md

 qsub $ProgDir/sub_bwa_nanopolish.sh $Assembly $RawReads $OutDir/nanopolish
 ```

- Split the assembly into 50Kb fragments an dumit each to the cluster for
+ Split the assembly into 50Kb fragments and submit each to the cluster for
  nanopolish correction

 ```bash